skellis46/finger-pointing-moon/case-for-support.md

 - see that thing produced for overview

+write this following paragraph as lead in to next section.
+Borgdorff states that artistic research is concerned with knowledge embodied in artistic objects and processes.[@borgdorff_debate_2006] His summary is that the "distinctive character of art knowledge" is cognitive and rational, though non-conceptual and non-discursive.[@borgdorff_debate_2006 p.15]

+He suggests that practice-research's

+- borgdorff (debate, 2006) -- good overview
+>The epistemological issue of the distinctive character of art knowledge is also addressed by phenomenology, by hermeneutics and by the cognitive sciences.[@borgdorff_debate_2006 p.14]

+Mention (for each) how they might touch on the extrinsic-intrinsic continuum

+>In sum, the knowledge embodied in art, which has been variously analysed as tacit, practical knowledge, as ‘knowing-how’ and as sensory knowledge, is cognitive, though nonconceptual; and it is rational, though nondiscursive.
+The distinctive nature of the knowledge content has been analysed in depth in phenomenology, hermeneutics and cognitive psychology.[@borgdorff_debate_2006 p.15]

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

+- empirical
 - draw together large range of ideas, opinions and histories that have attempted to handle the epistemology of practice-research
 - where the large body of work has used (often by default) a relativist approach to making epistemic claims, my ambition is to incorporate rationalism, and empiricism
 - to speak directly to the problems -- push through the fuzziness
--
+- creating language for this empirical approach

 - proxy is very different from staring into the belly of not knowing.
 Accepting the possibility of not knowing or there are things that are not able to be known
 - I am not proposing evidence evidence evidence.
 Tension between evidence, and allowing the creative work to do its work.

 - to address the idea that practice-research's place is an epistemic place (and not to stay within realm of techne). to know something differently. to know-that. this is not to reduce or displace know-how or craft. ties to Rheinberger and building epistemic things.
-- but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) be an epistemic thing?
+- but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) except through direct experience (ref from obsidian) be an epistemic thing?
 And if not, what kind of _thing_ is it?
 - some kind of line between what is observable and standpoint epistemology

 interested not only in what we can agree on but what we can clearly disagree about on. what can't be said? some things must be open to debate (other than just methodology).
 Where is there legitimate disagreement? (heterotopic discourse -- ways of arguing) -- similar to Biggs and Buchler (2011) approach, p.83 of the chapter in their edited volume.